-Earlier this year FHC initiated the FC2 College Campus Program.
+In the U.S., FHC initiated the FC2 College Campus Program in early 2013.
+The objective is to create awareness and sexual health knowledge that results in online/in store retail purchasing by young women and men.
+Education and training is the key content element for this program, similar to the public sector.
 Colleges were contacted and advised that they could apply to participate in an on-campus FC2 Program.
 If accepted, FHC would provide a mini-grant (\$50-\$500) and related education and training materials to help start an on-campus program.
 Grants would be awarded based on a school's intention to (1) raise awareness of FC2 on campus, (2) increase access to FC2 on campus, and (3) enhance students' capacity to effectively and accurately use FC2.
 Colleges also had the option (alternate to the mini-grant application) of completing FHC's Online Training Program or participating in a centrally located multi-institution training session located in a central city.
-The pilot regions for The FC2 College Campus Program were determined through selection of the following four American College Health Associations Regional Affiliates: New England, New York, South and South West College Health Associations.
-In total 30 colleges were chosen to receive grants for The FC2 College Campus Program, including Colgate University, Tulane University and Duke University plus student groups from institutions such as Boston College.
+The pilot regions for The FC2 College Campus Program were determined through selection of the following four American College were chosen to receive grants for The FC2 College Campus Program, including Colgate University, Tulane University and Duke University plus student groups from institutions such as Boston College.
+Due to the pilot program's success, the program has been implemented for the 2014 - 2015 academic year with 20 schools chosen to receive grants between \$500 and \$1,000.